 Ice Hockey is a very interesting sport.
-The game is becoming more and more popular lately.
-Thanks to the super athletic players who are entertaining the audience highly.
-But who are the 10 NHL best hockey players of all time?
+The game has become increasingly popular lately, thanks to the super athletic players who entertain the audience.
+But who are the 10 best hockey players in the NHL?

 You will find the list interesting.
-We have prioritized their individual performance, contribution to the team, and overall impact on the sport.
-Let’s see who are the greatest NHL hockey players.
+We have prioritized their performance, contribution to the team, and overall impact on the sport.

 Player Name | Playing Position | Career |